Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-As per AreaSearch's latest postcode level ATO data released for financial year ended June 2022, Balgownie - Fairy Meadow's median income among taxpayers is $52,767.
-The average income in the area is $70,922.
-This is higher than the national average.
-In comparison, Rest of NSW has a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 10.6% since financial year ended June 2022, current estimates for Balgownie - Fairy Meadow would be approximately $58,360 (median) and $78,440 (average) as of March 2025.
-According to the Census conducted in August 2021, household, family and personal incomes in Balgownie - Fairy Meadow rank modestly, between the 34th and 44th percentiles.
-The earnings profile shows that 27.5% of locals (6,096 people) fall within the $1,500 - $2,999 income category, which is similar to the metropolitan region where 29.9% occupy this range.
-Housing affordability pressures are severe in Balgownie - Fairy Meadow, with only 83.7% of income remaining after housing costs, ranking at the 44th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Balgownie - Fairy Meadow had a median income among taxpayers of $52,767 and an average of $70,922.
+These figures are higher than the national averages.
+Rest of NSW had a median income of $49,459 and an average of $62,998 during the same period.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for September 2025 would be approximately $59,421 (median) and $79,865 (average).
+The 2021 Census data ranks Balgownie - Fairy Meadow's household, family, and personal incomes modestly, between the 34th and 44th percentiles.
+The earnings profile shows that 27.5% of locals (6,096 people) fall within the $1,500 - $2,999 income category, similar to the metropolitan region where 29.9% occupy this range.
+Housing affordability pressures are severe, with only 83.7% of income remaining after housing costs, ranking at the 44th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income